chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 If an upload is retried and fails enough times(see Retry section) during upload or fails with an error that a retry will not fix, it will be cleanup by the upload cleanup handler.
 Cleanup involves removing the upload from storage and updating the upload table with the _Failed_ status.

-#### 9. Validation Hand Off

-Once the upload completes successfully, an [S3 event](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) is emitted by the upload bucket to inform the validation service to begin processing.

 ### Components